 In 2013, we proudly announced the Roger Nixon Living Music Initiative (RNLMI), created by his five children in honor of the eminent composer who was SFCA’s first Composer-In-Residence.
 The Initiative is designed to significantly advance our commitment to new choral music by doubling funding for SFCA’s composer-focused programs–our New Voices Project for composers under age 30, the Composers’ Invitational, the Composers-In-Residence and Not-in-Residence programs, and the production of new recordings.

 Last season, our 30th, we launched a new composer-focused program, “SFCA+1″, designed to expand the repertoire for chamber choir and a single instrument.
 Astounding jazz violinist, Grammy-winning Mads Tolling, was our inaugural SFCA+1 guest artist; we will be collaborating with Galax Quartet in 2016.

 We couldn’t have imagined so many significant developments as we build on the accomplishments of recent years:

 - Collaborating with the instrumental trio Veretski Pass and composer/librettist Joshua Horowitz to premiere the highly successful and unique folk opera, “Lilith the Night Demon”, in May 2014

 - Winning the national ASCAP/Chorus America Award for Adventurous Programming in both 2012 and 2015

 - Releasing With Strings Attached, our recording with The Alexander String Quartet, favorably reviewed by Fanfare Magazine

 As support for RNLMI continues to gather momentum, the scope of SFCA’s new music initiatives continues to widen, and our support of living composers continues to grow.

-Won’t you please help celebrate our 30th anniversary season through your generous donation this season?
+Won’t you please help us continue our work through your generous donation this season?